ipfs/specs/KEYSTORE.md

 ### Interface
-Several additions and modifications will need to be made to the ipfs toolchain to accomodate the changes.
+Several additions and modifications will need to be made to the ipfs toolchain to accommodate the changes.
 First, the creation of two subcommands `ipfs key` and `ipfs crypt`:

 ```